Photo courtesy of Rhionna Sims

 But today, the millennial generation is changing the scope of how we see single mothers.
 In fact, they appear to be redefining the definition of the family unit.
 According to a study conducted by Child Trends in 2014, nearly half of all births are outside of marriage for women under 30, and even after having kids, the parents don’t always end up getting married.

 There are many factors that play into why this statistic is on the rise for millennials more than any generation before.
 For many young parents, putting the stroller before the wedding bells is due to the fear of divorce, the want for stability before settling down, just not wanting to get married or a combination of the three.
+If you’ve recently found yourself in a situation where the marriage just didn’t work out and has resulted in coming to turns that a divorce may be for the best, getting in touch with a professional Divorce Attorney Chicago for example (or one closer to where you live) could be the answer you’ve been looking for when it comes to handling this situation in the right way.

 “Honestly, (marriage is) the least of my worries,” said Rhionna Sims, the 20-year-old mother to her daughter, Charlotte.